cprussin/token/README.md

 When tokens are generated, three parameters must by specified:

  * An integer payload.
-The intent of this field is to be used as a uid.
+The intent of this field is to be used as a UID.
 This value is returned upon successful token verification.
- * The ip address to assign to this token.
+ * The IP address to assign to this token.
  * The `Time` after which verification of this token should fail.

 An example of generating a token is: